Asset conditions screen

 The Force no cache? field on each condition allows you to specify that any page using this condition will be served with a no-cache header, no matter what other cache rules have been configured.
 By default, this field in enabled.
 Setting this field to No will use the default cache rules that have been applied on the asset.

-Once you have finished configuring the settings of the conditions listed in this section, click Save to save your changes.
+Once you have finished configuring the settings of the conditions listed in this section, select Save to save your changes.

-You can remove a condition from the current asset by selecting Delete this condition and clicking Save.
+You can remove a condition from the current asset by selecting Delete this condition and selecting Save.

 In addition to using conditions on the components of an asset, conditional keywords are also available to conditionally show or hide sections of content within a container.